-Ahead of Super Bowl LVII 2023 at the State Farm Stadium in Glendale, Arizona, we look at the history of venues selected for the NFL’s showpiece game.
+Ahead of Super Bowl LVI 2022 at the SoFi stadium in Inglewood California, we look at the history of venues selected for the NFL’s showpiece game.

 Highest ranked team?
 Largest capacity?
 Decent weather?
 Presidential choice?
 Have you ever pondered why a particular venue is chosen for the Super Bowl each year?
 If so, satisfy your curiosity once and for all with our explanation.

 The Los Angeles Rams will take on the Cincinnati Bengals at the SoFi Stadium in Inglewood, California on 14 February and 6:30 p.m. eastern time in the US, 3:30 p.m.
 PT.

 But why was this, and why were other locations chosen?